carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 plt.show()
 ~~~
-{: . language-python}
+{: .language-python}

 ![Regressor predictions and average from stack](../fig/EM_stacked_plot.png)

-How does the average compare against a single estimator in the stack?
+FInally, lets see how the average compares against each single estimator in the stack?

 ~~~
 print(f'random forest: {rf_reg.score(X_test, y_test)}')